ChristopherJD/raspberrypi_checkout/README.md

 # Raspberry Pi Checkout

-Python script to help manage code checkout and deployment operations for the Raspberry Pi.
-This project runs the poky distro from the Yocto system as its operating system.
-This includes a custom set of libraries and tools.
+Python script to help manage code checkout and deployment operations for the Raspberry Pi 3 B+ OS Build.
+The raspberry pi uses the Poky distribution from the Yocto project as its operating system.
+The backend of this uses the bitbake build system for configuration.

 ## Pre-Build Images and SDK